-These Pine tree species were planted here in the Mont Park Hospital precinct by renowned landscape gardener Mr Hugh Linaker http://www.montparktospringthorpe.com/profile-hugh-linaker/ back in the early 1900’s, making the larger Pines now over 100 years old.
+These pine tree species were planted here in the Mont Park Hospital precinct by renowned landscape gardener Mr Hugh Linaker https://www.montparktospringthorpe.com/profile-hugh-linaker/ back in the early 1900s, making the larger pines now over 100 years old.

-Monterey Pines were also used by Hugh Linaker in other parts of the Mont Park area back then as well, including as a northern boundary windrow/windbreak, with many of these Monterey Pines still standing large and tall along the northern boundary of the Strathallan Golf Club.
+Monterey Pines were also used by Hugh Linaker in other parts of the Mont Park area back then as well, including as a northern boundary windrow/windbreak, with many of these Monterey Pines still standing along the northern boundary of the Strathallan Golf Club.

 I will delve more into this stand of trees later in this article.

 There were also 63 Exotic Canary Island Date Palms (or Phoenix canariensis) in the surveyed area back in 1999.
-In fact, the survey noted that these particular Date Palms were seen as ‘the signature tree’ of the Mont Park site ‘back in the day’.
+In fact, the survey noted that these particular Date Palms were seen as ‘the signature tree’ of the Mont Park site.

 As a result, 23 of these mature Canary Island Date Palms were transplanted within the site along Ernest Jones Drive and can still be found along much of the southern end of Ernest Jones Drive as well as in a few other locations across the area (see picture below).

 It is also noteworthy that a particularly significant and rare tree still exists in the surveyed area.
-This is an Exotic Brazilian Peppercorn tree (or Schinus lentiscifolius) that can be found at the side of the former Mont Park Nurses Hostel (now used as La Trobe University Student Accommodation) in Springthorpe Boulevard.
+This is an Exotic Brazilian Peppercorn tree (or Schinus lentiscifolius) that can be found near the former Mont Park Nurses Hostel (now used as La Trobe University Student Accommodation) in Springthorpe Boulevard.